RiasKlein/MonsterLookup/README.md

   - help: prints out the version number of the system and a list of all available monster names
   - exit: exits the system
 * Just type in the name of the monster you are looking for and hit enter for the corresponding browser page to open up.

+## Requirements
 * Certain functionalities are only provided in Google Chrome.
 Make sure that Google Chrome is your default browser.
+* You must have Python 2.7 installed.
+Go here for the download: https://www.python.org/downloads/
 * The intended OS is Windows.
+Certain bugs may appear on UNIX systems.

 ## Adding Monsters to the System